Prins Plantation: Etymology

 The plantation derives its name from a Swedish mining engineer Paulus Printz, who lived in the area during the eighteenth century while searching for gold on behalf of the Administrators of the Chamber of Amsterdam of the Dutch West India Company.
 According to Van Raders' 1825 map, the ruin of his dwelling (№ 37) was located on the hilltop to the northwest of the plantation, but it has since disappeared.
 The hilltop, being exposed to the wind, was more favorable for habitation than the wind-sheltered arroyo.
-Printz worked in Aruba from June 14, 1725, to June 3 1727, when he received an order from Amsterdam to cease the work.
+Printz worked in Aruba from June 14, 1725, to June 3, 1727, when he received an order from Amsterdam to cease the work.

 Overview

 The original plantation house in the arroyo no longer stands, and the subsequent structure, a country house built in the 1930s, is now in a state of ruin.

-Situated 2.5 km from the visitor's center and approximately 600 m northwest from Plantage Fontein (Fontein Plantation) within Arikok National Park, a trail leads to the historic Prins Plantation, formerly owned by Mr. Mokki Arends, and two neighboring arroyos, Rooi Prins and Rooi Dwars.
+Situated 2.5 km from the visitor center and approximately 600 m northwest from Plantage Fontein (Fontein Plantation) within Arikok National Park, a trail leads to the historic Prins Plantation, formerly owned by Mr. Mokki Arends, and two neighboring arroyos, Rooi Prins and Rooi Dwars.
 These arroyos once nurtured coconut and fruit trees.
 While the coconuts are gone, and only a few fruit trees remain, native vegetation thrives more densely than on the surrounding hills.

 As of 2023, despite initial plans, the renovation and transformation of the Prins plantation ruins into the Prins Center, featuring demonstration projects on early plantation agricultural activity, has not yet occurred.
 The incorporation of the Prins Center into the new design of Arikok National Park remains pending.
 It is advisable to consider highlighting the historical significance of the Prins Center's namesake within the center itself.